MagnivOrg/prompt-layer-library/README.md

 <div align="left">

+This library provides convenient access to the PromptLayer API from applications written in python.

-The Python SDK lets you fetch and run PromptLayer-managed prompts, execute workflows, log and annotate LLM requests, and instrument supported providers and agent runtimes with PromptLayer tracing.
+Fetch and run prompts, execute workflows, log and annotate LLM requests, and instrument supported providers and agent runtimes with PromptLayer tracing.

 ## Installation